rogerleecormier/tanstack-portfolio/CLOUDFLARE_SETUP.md

 - Check email for PIN code
 - Enter PIN to access

+## Step 6: OTP Login Process

+### How Users Log In with OTP

+1. **Access the Protected Application:**
+   - Users navigate to any protected route (e.g., `/protected`, `/healthbridge-analysis`)
+   - They are automatically redirected to the Cloudflare Access login page

+2. **Request One-Time PIN:**
+   - On the Access login page, users enter their email address
+   - Click **"Send me a code"** to request the OTP
+   - If the email is allowed by an Access policy, they receive a PIN in their inbox

+3. **Enter PIN and Sign In:**
+   - Users paste the 6-digit PIN into the Access login page
+   - Click **"Sign in"** to authenticate
+   - If valid, they are redirected to the protected application
+   - If invalid, they see "That account does not have access"

+### Important OTP Notes

+- **PIN Expiration**: Each PIN expires after 10 minutes for security
+- **Email Delivery**: Blocked users won't receive emails (for security)
+- **Audit Logging**: Access only logs authentication attempts after PIN submission
+- **No Email Received**: If no email arrives, check spam folders and email allowlists

 ## Policy Order is Critical

 According to Cloudflare documentation, policies are evaluated in this order: